Dots Dots

 Hydrogen strategy

-To meet these ambitions, the UK has committed to supporting both electrolytic and CCUS-enabled hydrogen production.
+The UK has committed to supporting both electrolytic and CCUS-enabled hydrogen production.

 Further information: Hydrogen Investor Roadmap; UK Hydrogen Strategy